Supportive Care for Patients with Interstitial Lung Disease

 Yes, with some rules that are important to understand.

-Medicare Part B (medical insurance) will usually help cover the costs of palliative care, including medically necessary services and supplies, mental health care, and durable medical equipment.
+Medicare Part B (medical insurance) will usually help cover the cost of seeing a palliative care doctor or nurse practitioner.
+It will also cover medically necessary services and supplies, mental health care, and durable medical equipment.
 Many of these services and supplies will be covered along with coverage for treatments that directly address your disease with the intent to prolong your life.
-Aide and homemaker services and respite care will not usually be covered.
+Home health aide services and respite care will not usually be covered.

 Medicare Part D (prescription drug insurance) will cover prescription drugs, including those a person needs when receiving palliative care.
 These may include medications for anxiety, pain relief, nausea, fatigue, or other symptoms.
 The copayment for these will be the standard rate for Medicare Part D.